Skip to content

 How we picked these tools

-Each tool was evaluated against four teacher-specific criteria: pedagogical defensibility (output that aligns with how good teaching actually works), age and reading-level appropriateness, the structural fidelity to lesson and assessment documentation conventions, and how much editing the output needs before it's classroom-ready.
+Each tool was evaluated against four teacher-specific criteria: pedagogical defensibility (output that aligns with how good teaching actually works), age and reading-level appropriateness, structural fidelity to lesson and assessment documentation conventions, and how much editing the output needs before it's classroom-ready.

 Lesson plans